 GCDD actively supports communities in a number of ways, including technical assistance, training, popular education, and at times, financial support.
 Projects are determined by individual communities, as opposed to GCDD staff, and vary according to local needs and desires.
 They could range from community-based transportation to cooperatives to community gardens.
 By handing the reins to individual communities and leading by stepping back, GCDD supports real communities as they flourish and achieve real and lasting community-based change.

-- Al Tamyoz Community Building/Basmet Ahmed (formerly Clarkston Relationship-Building Group) – Clarkston, GA
+- Al Tamyoz Community Building Group – Clarkston, GA

 - Centenary United Methodist Church (Macon Roving Listeners) - Macon, GA

 - Connectability Meet Your Neighbor - Dahlonega, GA

 - Forsyth Farmers' Market – Savannah, GA

 - Peacebuilders Camp at Koinonia Farms – Americus, GA

 Real Communities Partnerships draw on three sources of knowledge that give them a common language and core of practices.

 - Asset Based Community Development (ABCD) guides the process of community-building.

 - Person-Centered Support guides the discovery of people's gifts and defines the conditions necessary for them to offer those gifts to the Real Communities Partnership.

 - Purposeful Learning offers a set of disciplines for gaining a deeper understanding of the work.